Brian-1150/ReadMe_Example/README.md

 ## Contributing
 To contribute to this project, follow the instructions for cloning, then commit your code or changes on a new branch.
 Please be sure to include unit test before making a pull request.

+## Contact
+Please reach out with any questions or suggestions.  <sd86@elevenfifty.org>

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)